stepzen-dev/snippets/materializer/nestedfieldselection/README.md

 `stepzen start` in this directory and take it for a spin!

 Note:
-In order to make this snippet self-contained, you will see in the `api.graphql` we have added fields to the `query` just to materialize instances of `content` and `author`, but in a live system with data, these fields would likely not be exposed.
+In order to make this snippet self-contained, you will see in the `api.graphql` we have added fields to the `query` just to materialize an instance of `content`, but in a live system with data, these fields would likely not be exposed.